Consultations are available over video, in person and also over the phone the same day.

 Clients often choose to work with the Sasser Law Firm because we provide:

 • Attorney accessibility.
-At Sasser Law Firm your consultation and signing appointments will be with an attorney and throughout your North Carolina chapter 13 bankruptcy case, the firm’s attorneys are accessible.
+At Sasser Law Firm your consultation and signing appointments will be with an attorney and throughout your North Carolina Chapter 13 bankruptcy case, the firm’s attorneys are accessible.

 • Thorough case evaluations.
 Our North Carolina attorneys will review your household income, assets, expenses, and the kind of debt you have to determine what your options are.